 Protecting COSEM data

 The cryptographic algorithms applied to xDLMS APDUs can be also applied to COSEM data, i.e. attribute values and method invocation / return parameters.
-This is achieved by accessing attributes and/or methods of other COSEM objects indirectly through instances of the “Data protection” interface class, see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.9.
+This is achieved by accessing attributes and/or methods of other COSEM objects indirectly through instances of the “Data protection” interface class, see IEC 62056-6-2:2021, 4.4.9.

 The list of data to be protected, the required protection and the protection parameters are determined by the “Data protection” objects.